SJ23 Tech Tip G07, (Updated 2024-08-07) Bob Schimmel

 Below is the result of soaking bronze anchor rollers overnight.
 Cleaned is on the left.

-• Xylene - Reduces most top side paints, bottom paints, removes a smudge & is perfect to remove fender & black heel marks from gel coat.
+• Xylene - Reduces most top side paints, bottom paints, removes a smudge and is perfect to remove fender & black heel marks from gel coat.

-• Brush Cleaner - (not to be confused with turpentine or mineral spirits).
+• Paint Brush Cleaner - (not to be confused with turpentine or mineral spirits).
 This stuff is made to clean or restore a paint brush where the paint has hardened in the bristles.
-But it also removes exhaust stains from fibreglass/gel coat, cleans uncured fibreglass resin or epoxy, good for cleaning vinyl and gel coat stains, great for removing adhesive left from a label or price sticker, removes wax prior to paint or epoxy jobs and best of all it rinses away with water.
+But it also removes exhaust stains from fibreglass/gel coat, cleans uncured fibreglass resin or epoxy, is good for cleaning vinyl and gel coat stains, is great for removing adhesive left from a label or price sticker, can remove wax prior to painting or epoxy repair and best of all, it rinses away with water.

 • Camco Black Streak Remover - Removes black streaks, bugs, tar, grease, oil & dirt from window trim, gutter rails and fibreglass hulls.